carlos-marchal/cindy-site/README.md

 ## Developing

 There are two components to the site.
 The first is the Next.js project itself, at the root of the repository, which runs the main site.
-Packages at this level are managed using pnpm.
-To install them, run `pnpm install` and then to start the development version of the site run `pnpm dev`.
+Packages at this level are managed using npm.
+To install them, run `npm install` and then to start the development version of the site run `npm run dev`.
 The following environment variables need to be set:

 - `NEXT_PUBLIC_SANITY_PROJECT_ID`: The ID of the Sanity project to fetch data from
 - `NEXT_PUBLIC_SANITY_DATASET`: The name of the Sanity dataset to fetch data from